ls62-dev/citc-enable-ptm/README.md

 # citc-enable-ptm
 Enables PTM in CiTC from blank slate

-This will also help validate that PTM
+This command will valid PTM in the fabric, run it after the playbook.

 `ansible leaf:spine -a ptmctl`